Documentation Index

 def check_with_disambiguation(words, pos_tags, grammar_checker):

-# Disambiguate before checking grammar
+# Disambiguate each word before checking grammar

 # Check grammar with resolved tags